Winterthur Museum, Garden and Library: Estate

 H. F. married Ruth Wales in 1916.
 In 1923, the couple traveled to Vermont to study the cattle-breeding operation of William Seward Webb.
 During the trip, they visited the home of Webb's daughter-in-law, Electra Havemeyer Webb, a collector of American decorative arts.
 H. F. later stated that this was when he became interested in collecting American antiques.
 During the same trip, the du Ponts also visited interior decorator Henry Davis Sleeper.
 Sleeper's home was decorated with American antiques and interiors taken from other homes.
-This, too, inspired H .F. start his own collection of Americana.
+This, too, inspired H .F. to start his own collection of Americana.